oliviathevampire/Maewil/README.md

 An open world 2D adventure/puzzle game for you and your friends to play.

+##### The multiplayer function is not fully added hence the version "v0.1-alpha" if you want to start a server however then run the jar in the console (Or terminal if you're on a mac) by typing "java -jar TheUltimateTile-0.1-alpha.jar -runServer".

 [This game is protected by Copyright](https://github.com/CoffeeCatRailway/TheUltimateTile/blob/master/LICENSE.md)

 ## Controls: